ArmaghanSarvar/mda-ArmaghanSarvar/Milestone3/Data_Analysis_2.md

 # Tidy Repository

-Now that this is your last milestone, your entire project repository should be organized.
+Now that this is the last milestone, our entire project repository should be organized.
 Here are the criteria we’re looking for.

 ## Main README (3 points)

-There should be a file named `README.md` at the top level of your repository.
+There should be a file named `README.md` at the top level of the repository.
 Its contents should automatically appear when you visit the repository on GitHub.

 Minimum contents of the README file:

--   In a sentence or two, explains what this repository is, so that future-you or someone else stumbling on your repository can be oriented to the repository.
+-   In a sentence or two, explains what this repository is, so that future-you or someone else stumbling on the repository can be oriented to the repository.
 -   In a sentence or two (or more??), briefly explains how to engage with the repository.
 You can assume the person reading knows the material from STAT 545A.
-Basically, if a visitor to your repository wants to explore your project, what should they know?
+Basically, if a visitor to the repository wants to explore the project, what should they know?

 Once you get in the habit of making README files, and seeing more README files in other projects, you’ll wonder how you ever got by without them!